 "It is real recognition for the new role we’ve developed across the North West and the difference our Associate Psychological Practitioners make in primary care"— Dr Gita E Bhutani, National Development Lead Psychological Professions Network for Lancashire and South Cumbria NHS Foundation Trust

-“This project would not have been possible without the input and support of the Trust and partner organisations including Health Education England in the North West, Health Education England, Innovation Agency, University of Central Lancashire and the North West Psychological Professions Network.”
+“This project would not have been possible without the input and support of the Trust and partner organisations including NHS England in the North West, NHS England, Innovation Agency, University of Central Lancashire and the North West Psychological Professions Network.”

 By March 2022, there were 33 APPs in L&SC, in 32 primary care networks and delivering a mental health prevention and promotion service in GP practices.
 The team’s evaluation results, published in the Primary Care Research and Development Journal, have already demonstrated clinically and statistically significant improvements in patients’ well-being and resilience and reductions in depression and anxiety.
 The study concluded the introduction of this new workforce into General Practice (GP) settings to deliver brief mental health prevention and promotion interventions is both clinically effective and acceptable to patients, GP staff and psychology graduates.

 The HSJ Patient Safety Awards continue to be the most esteemed accolade of healthcare service excellence in the UK and are not just a celebration of success stories but also a platform to shape the future of the NHS.
 These awards help drive improvements in culture and quality across the NHS and recognise and reward the hard-working teams and individuals who are striving to deliver improved patient care.